 Difference between latency and response time

 Response time and latency are distinct concepts that play crucial roles in describing performance of the web applications.
 Latency is how much time data transfer from client to server takes, while response time is a whole data processing time measured on the client side.
 Response time includes the network round trip time.
 In other words, response time measurement includes network latency.
-Difference between response time, latency and request processing time Simple in theory, but in practice the actual definition of the measure comes from the tool you use.
+Simple in theory, but in practice the actual definition of the measure comes from the tool you use.
 Gatling defines response time as a time from the moment it tries to resolve DNS and establish connection to a target host till the last byte of the response is received or any error happens.
 JMeter’s definition introduces ambiguity:

 JMeter measures the latency from just before sending the request to just after the first response has been received.
 Thus the time includes all the processing needed to assemble the request as well as assembling the first part of the response, which in general will be longer than one byte.